Frequently Asked Questions

 What can I expect on the day of the project? (location, duration, who is leading?, tasks, etc.)

 - When you sign up, either project leader or operations coordinator will get in touch with you about the logistics.

 - The location can be anywhere in Buncombe County including Leicester, Fairview, Arden, Weaverville, Woodfin, Black Mountain, Candler, etc.

 - Often team members meet to gather supplies and carpool at the Green Built Alliance office located by the address 378 W Haywood Road, Asheville, NC 28806.
 Or if you find it more convenient you may meet us at the project site.

 - Project workdays usually last 2-4 hours depending on the scope of work, number of volunteers, etc. If you have limited time you can leave early or arrive late.
 Just be sure you let us know beforehand.

 - We have a team of skilled project leaders, mostly volunteers.
 One of them will lead your project and will be responsible for organizing the tasks and communicating with the client.
 Team leaders walk you through the tasks and show you the location of all the tools and supplies.
 No prior experience is necessary.

-- To get familiar with what we do, please read over the Volunteer Orientation Sheet and Code of Conduct: Volunteer Orientation (2019).docx
+- To get familiar with what we do, please read over the Volunteer Orientation Guide which includes our Safety Protocol and Code of Conduct

 - Each home is different.
 Sometimes we do extensive work and other times only a few minor upgrades.
 Because of this, we don’t know the full scope of work till we get on site.
 Having a full volunteer team allows us to be most efficient and do the project in one day.
 We appreciate your willingness to volunteer and be flexible.